 Modern Slavery Act Statement

-This statement is made in accordance with the Modern Slavery Act 2015 and applies to Rook Irwin Sweeney LLP during financial year 1 April 2021 to 31 March 2022.
+It applies to Rook Irwin Sweeney LLP during financial year 1 April 2023 to 31 March 2024.

 Rook Irwin Sweeney LLP practices from a centralised office at 107-111 Fleet Street, London, EC4A 2AB, with partners also based in Bristol and Cambridge.
 Staff are supported to work flexibly including from home.

-The firm is a limited liability partnership with three Partners who control the management of the LLP.
+The firm is a limited liability partnership with four Partners who control the management of the LLP.
 It specialises in providing public law and human rights advice and representation to clients, focusing on the following six practice areas:

 Services are provided throughout the year and therefore work is not seasonable.
 Work is wholly carried out in the United Kingdom.